International

-An I-20 is a document that means you have been accepted to study at an educational institution in the U.S..
-Trinity International Schools is authorized under federal law to enroll non-immigrant alien students.
+An I-20 is a document indicating that you have been accepted to study at an educational institution in the US.
+Trinity High School Home of Trinity International School is authorized under federal law to enroll non-immigrant alien students.
 To apply for an I-20, you must complete the following steps:

 Trinity International Schools

-• The program start date on the I-20 issued by Trinity International Schools is usually a few days before classes begin.
-This allows a few days of time for review of school records, testing, placement and orientation.
+• The program start date on the I-20 issued by Trinity High School Home of Trinity International School is usually a few days before classes begin.
+This allows a few days of time for review of school records, testing, placement, and orientation.
 Students may NOT enter the United States after the start date on the I-20.
-If you need to enter later, please contact the school so that we can update your I-20, allowing you to enter later.
+If you need to enter later, please contact the school so we can update your I-20, allowing you to enter at a later date.

 The SEVIS I-901 fee is mandated by Congress to support the program office and the automated system that keeps track of students and exchange visitors and ensures that they maintain their status while in the United States.
 Each student or exchange visitor issued an initial Form I-20 or DS-2019 on or after October 27, 2008, is responsible for paying this fee to SEVP.

-You can apply for a student visa at the U.S. Consulate in your country.
-For information about the new SEVIS fee (I-901) and useful links for obtaining a visa visit on-line at www.fmjfee.com.
+You can apply for a student visa at the US Consulate in your country.
+For information about the new SEVIS fee (I-901) and other useful links for obtaining a visa, visit their page online.

-When you go to the U.S. Consulate in your country to apply for a student visa, you must take the following documents:
+When you go to the US Consulate in your country to apply for a student visa, you must bring the following documents:

-1. Your I-20 from Trinity International Schools and your receipt of SEVIS Fee (Form I-901).
+Your I-20 from Trinity High School Home of Trinity International School and your receipt of SEVIS Fee (Form I-901).

-2. Proof that you have enough money to live and study in the U.S. This can be a copy of your bank statement, a copy of your parent’s bank statement, or information from the person or organization that will support you.
+Proof that you have enough money to live and study in the US.
+This can be a copy of your bank statement, a copy of your parent’s bank statement, or information from the person or organization that will support you.

-3. Proof that you plan to return to your country after you study in the U.S. This can be evidence that you have a family you wish to return to or a carrier plan that will be utilized in your country.
+Proof that you plan to return to your country after you study in the US.
+This can be evidence that you have a family you wish to return to or a carrier plan that will be utilized in your country.

-5. A study plan.
-Write a letter that describes your plan for study in the U.S. and your plan to return home.
+A study plan.
+Write a letter that describes your plan for study in the US and your plan to return home.

-Upon entry in the United States, an F-1 student must maintain status.
 The F-1 regulations begin immediately upon entry and continue until final departure.
-A student is admitted for Duration of Status (D/S).
+A student is admitted for Duration of Status.

-F-1 Students must comply with the following requirements in order to maintain lawful status:
+F-1 students must comply with the following requirements in order to maintain a lawful status:

-• Report to the Designated School Official (DSO) with your original I-20 for SEVIS registration and your completed Trinity International School Registration Packet upon arriving in the country.
+• Report to the Designated School Official (DSO) with your original I-20 for SEVIS registration and your completed Trinity International School Registration Packet which can be sent to you via fax or by e-mail.
+Once contact is established by e-mail you will be sent the registration packet.
+This will streamline your enrollment.

 • Be attending the school you are authorized to attend.